alsash110/comm-2216-obs/docs/index-test.md

 **Resolution**:  is a display device that refers to the number of distinct pixels that could be displayed in each dimension.

+**Source**: is an input from which the recording will take place.

+**Scene**:  is a preset of sources and their positioning on the screen.

 **OBS**: Open Broadcaster Software is a free and open-source cross-platform streaming and recording program built with Qt and maintained by the OBS Project.

 ---